seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

 ### Project Management

+1. Make sure you're storing all your work in a Github repository!
+   - "Branches will save your time and sanity, I promise." - _Sean_
-1. Make regular commits each day _(at least one commit per person per day)_
+2. Make regular commits each day (_it's recommended to make at least one commit per day_)
-2. Before starting development, it's recommended that you create wireframes
+3. Before starting development, it's recommended that you create wireframes
    - These can be hand sketches or digital designs in Figma, Illustrator, etc.
-3. Document [User Stories](https://www.atlassian.com/agile/project-management/user-stories) about your app
+4. Document [User Stories](https://www.atlassian.com/agile/project-management/user-stories) about your app
    - "As an admin user, I want the ability to create courses so that learners can see what courses are available."
    - User stories follow this structure: "As a **\_\_\_\_** I want **\_\_\_** so that **\_\_\_\_**"
-4. You must write a README that lists all the technologies and APIs used in the project.
+5. You must write a README that lists all the technologies and APIs used in the project.
-   - Your README is usually the first thing employers see about your project/portfolio. _Don't blow this off!_ It's a big opportunity to show how professionally you can communicate in a technical setting.
+   - Your README is usually the first thing employers see about your project/portfolio.
+   - _Don't blow this off!_ It's a big opportunity to show how professionally you can communicate in a technical setting.
-5. Be prepared to explain your project with an [elevator pitch](https://www.universitylabpartners.org/blog/how-to-write-a-winning-elevator-pitch):
+6. Be prepared to explain your project with an [elevator pitch](https://www.universitylabpartners.org/blog/how-to-write-a-winning-elevator-pitch):
    - 15 to 25 words of what your app does

 ### Backend